Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority

 “We must have hope and we must also know that regardless of whether we are in power or in the opposition, we will implement this (political) project in various ways and we will not allow Poland to be betrayed," Kaczynski said.

-If the result holds, and Law and Justice is the single party with the most seats, then it would get the first chance to try to build a government.
+If the result holds, and Law and Justice is the single party with the most seats, then it would most likely get the first chance to try to build a government.

 It falls to President Andrzej Duda, who is an ally of Law and Justice, to tap a party to try to form a government.